Forensics and Communication, Master of Fine Arts (M.F.A.)

 - Students complete coursework in areas such performance studies, forensics, interpersonal/intercultural communication, organizational/conflict communication, rhetoric and research methods.

 - Bachelor's degree from an accredited university with a minimum GPA of 3.0.

-- Personal statement– 1-3 pages stating why you want to pursue a degree in communication studies, how this degree will advance your professional and personal goals, and why you want to study at Minnesota State Mankato.
+- 1-3 pages stating why you want to pursue a degree in Forensics and Communication , how this degree will advance your professional and personal goals, and why you want to study in the degree program.

 - A sole-authored writing sample demonstrating your ability to organize and compose a sound analysis using evidence and external sources (preferably a research or term paper).

 - Three letters of recommendation from individuals qualified to judge your academic potential.

 - Significant experience as a forensic competitor and/or coach.